Psychometry (paranormal)

-Psychometry (from Greek: ψυχή, psukhē, "spirit, soul" and μέτρον, metron, "measure"), also known as token-object reading, or psychoscopy, is a form of extrasensory perception characterized by the claimed ability to make relevant associations from an object of unknown history by making physical contact with that object.
+In parapsychology, psychometry (from Greek: ψυχή, psukhē, "spirit, soul" and μέτρον, metron, "measure"), also known as token-object reading, or psychoscopy, is a form of extrasensory perception characterized by the purported ability to glean accurate knowledge of an object's history by making physical contact with that object.
 Supporters assert that an object may have an energy field that transfers knowledge regarding that object's history.

-There is no scientific evidence that psychometry exists and the concept has been widely criticized.
+There is no evidence that psychometry exists, and the concept has been widely criticized.

 History

 Joseph Rodes Buchanan coined the word "psychometry" (measuring the soul) in 1842.
 Buchanan developed the idea that all things give off an emanation.

 The Past is entombed in the Present!
 The world is its own enduring monument; and that which is true of its physical, is likewise true of its mental career.
 The discoveries of Psychometry will enable us to explore the history of man, as those of geology enable us to explore the history of the earth.
 There are mental fossils for psychologists as well as mineral fossils for the geologists; and I believe that hereafter the psychologist and the geologist will go hand in hand — the one portraying the earth, its animals and its vegetation, while the other portrays the human beings who have roamed over its surface in the shadows, and the darkness of primeval barbarism!
 Aye, the mental telescope is now discovered which may pierce the depths of the past and bring us in full view of the grand and tragic passages of ancient history!